adityasairam1/Portfolio/README.md

-# Aditya Sairam Pullabhatla - Portfolio Website
+# Aditya Sairam - Portfolio Website

 A modern, responsive portfolio website built with React, Tailwind CSS, and Framer Motion.
 This website showcases my professional experience, skills, projects, and achievements as a Full-Stack Developer and AI/ML Engineer.